haturatu/pb-auth-proxy/README.md

 # Option 2: SQLite (Default if DATABASE_URL is not set)
 # DATABASE_PATH=./auth.db

+# --- Frontend & Proxy ---
+# Frontend mode: "js" (default) or "php"
+FRONTEND_TYPE=js
+# If true, protects the frontend path with session authentication
+PROTECT_FRONTEND=false
+# If true, protects the API path with bearer token authentication
+PROTECT_API=false
+# Base path for frontend routes to be protected
+FRONT_PATH=/
+# Base path for API routes to be protected
+API_PATH=/api/

 # --- Security Policies ---

 # Brute-force protection settings